Sergey-Baranenkov/audio-recognition-system/README.md

 - Python microservice with fingerprinting algorithm.
 - Node.js microservice with CRUD for music library and search algorithm.
 - RabbitMQ for asynchronous inter-service communication.
+- Chrome extension as a client.
+It captures audio stream of the current tab, divides it by 5 seconds and sends for recognition to backend

 All of these components were designed to be used within Kubernetes.
 Their Helm charts were placed into [architecture](architecture) folder.